dfdg881/Actions_Upx_Auto_Compress/docs/workflow_en.md

 Open the project repository page and click the `Fork` button in the upper right - hand corner of the page.
 This will copy the code of the original repository to your own GitHub account.
 ![fork](./images/fork-btn.png 'fork')

 On the pop - up confirmation page, select the location where you want to copy the repository, usually your own account.
-After confirming that the information is correct, click the "Crrate Fork" button to complete the copying.
+After confirming that the information is correct, click the `Crrate Fork` button to complete the copying.

 ![fork2](./images/fork-detail.png 'fork2')